Apply for unemployment benefit II Unfortunately this specification of service has not yet been completely translated.

 - If you have already completed any attachments or supporting documents for your application, please upload them as well.
-If you are unable or unwilling to submit completed attachments or supporting documents, you can do so if your Jobcenter asks you to do so.
+If you cannot or do not wish to submit completed attachments or supporting documents, you can do so later if your job center asks you to do so.

-- The Jobcentre will decide on your application.
-You will be notified of the decision on your application in writing by post.
+- The Jobcenter will decide on your application.
+You will be notified of the decision on your application in writing by mail.

 Responsible for the content